open-telemetry/opentelemetry-specification/oteps/0152-telemetry-schemas.md

               # map of key/values.
 The keys are the old attribute name used
               # in the previous version, the values are the new attribute name
               # starting from this version.

+            apply_to_spans:
+              # Optional span names to apply to.
+If empty applies to all spans.

             apply_to_events:
               # Optional event names to apply to.
 If empty applies to all events.